Jerome Boateng is ending his career: a master is leaving the ship!

 Boateng started his professional career in 2006 and quickly became an integral part of the German national team.
 Between 2009 and 2018 he played 76 international matches, in which he not only celebrated numerous successes, but also had to overcome personal challenges.
 His career was marked by a fruitful partnership with Mats Hummels in defense, which achieved notoriety far beyond the national level.

-However, his last years in professional football were difficult.
-After a farewell to Bayern Munich in 2021, he switched to Olympique Lyon, where he was on the pitch in 32 games before moving to the US Salernitana in Italy, where he only played 7 games.
-The last attempt to continue his career at LASK in Austria also disappointed.
+However, his final years in professional football were marked by difficulties.
+After leaving Bayern Munich in 2021, he moved to Olympique Lyon, where he appeared in 32 games, before moving to US Salernitana in Italy, where he only played 7 games.
+The last attempt to continue his career at LASK in Austria also ended in disappointment.

 Personal challenges

-Boateng has also been faced with legal problems in recent years.
-In 2024 he was convicted of intentional bodily harm to the mother of his children.
-He was also the focus of investigations into assault on his former partner, who were employed, however.
-Such incidents shed light on the loads that professional athletes are often exposed to.
-According to a study, a third of all professional footballers suffer from psychological stress, which is reinforced by the pressure to perform and the constant public assessment.
+In recent years, Boateng has also faced legal problems.
+In 2024 he was convicted of intentional bodily harm against the mother of his children.
+He was also the focus of investigations into bodily harm to his former partner, which were, however, discontinued.
+Such incidents shed light on the stresses that professional athletes are often exposed to.
+According to a study, a third of all professional footballers suffer from psychological stress, which is exacerbated by the pressure to perform and constant public evaluation.

-Ex-international via Mertesacker and other professionals report on psychological challenges that had far-reaching consequences for their careers.
-Psychological support is considered crucial, but only a few clubs offer permanent help, which Robin Gosens criticizes as inadequate.
+Former national player Per Mertesacker and other professionals report psychological challenges that had far-reaching consequences for their careers.
+Psychological support is considered crucial, but only a few clubs offer long-term help, which Robin Gosens criticizes as inadequate.

-Boateng, who was also known for his success in the past, is now planning his time after the player career and has already acquired the B license as a football coach.
-This decision shows that despite the difficulties he lives through, he wants to look ahead.
+Boateng, who was also known for his successes in the past, is now planning his time after his playing career and has already acquired the B license as a football coach.
+This decision shows that he wants to move forward despite the difficulties he has experienced.

-The football world is saying goodbye to one of its big names, a player who made headlines both on the square and next to the field.
-His withdrawal is not only the end of an era for Boateng, but also a moment of reflection on the challenges and pressure in professional sports.
+The football world is saying goodbye to one of its big names, a player who has made headlines both on and off the pitch.
+His retirement is not only the end of an era for Boateng, but also a moment of reflection on the challenges and pressure in professional sport.